How butcher Sharon massacred my relatives

 Mr. Kanj (www.jamalkanj.com) writes regular newspaper column and publishes on several websites.
 He is the author of “Children of Catastrophe,” Journey from a Palestinian Refugee Camp to America.
 The Gulf Daily News newspaper first published a version of this article.

 Posted by Sami Jamil Jadallah on January 15, 2014, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.